hsgweon/pipits/README.md

 - will need at least 4GB of RAM on your machine running 64bit Linux of mac OS, and it's been tested to be stable on Ubuntu 16.04, and macOS High Sierra

-- is compatible on both PYTHON2 and PYTHON3
+- is compatible on PYTHON3

 <br>